Sajad Haider: Reaction to Abbottabad Raid

 Reacting to the news, Haider stated that it was impossible for the Pakistan Armed Forces to be unaware of American jets entering Pakistan to conduct the raid on Osama bin Laden.
 He referred to the Government of Pakistan as cowards for letting the sovereignty of Pakistan be violated, stating that this selling of sovereignty was first done by Ayub Khan who didn't allow Air Marshal Asghar Khan to shoot down Indian Air Force jets in fear of a war arising between the two countries.

 Defence Analyst

-In 2019, Haider was one of 26 former Pakistani military officers who were permitted to appear as defence analysts on television.
+In 2019, Haider was one of 26 former Pakistani military officers who were allowed by the Inter-Services Public Relations to appear as defence analysts on Pakistani television.

+2023 Islamabad Police incident

+In 2023, he was holding a placard in support of Imran Khan when Islamabad Police approached him and asked him to vacate the spot where he was standing, an incident that Indian news website ThePrint described as the manhandling of Haider.
+Describing the incident, some social media users referred to his role during the India–Pakistan war of 1965 as "Saviour of Lahore & Pakistan".

 Commemorations

 In several noteworthy endorsements, various individuals, including Pushpinder Singh Chopra, stated that, "Sajad Haider is the real and forever hero of the 1965 air war."